One pill, taken once er day at the same time each day

 The following medications interfere with the way Mercilon works:

 It's fine to drink alcohol while on Mercilon.
-There is not interaction between the two.
+There is no known interaction between the two.

-The mini pill is also known as the progesterone-only pill (POP).
-It differs from combined pills such as Mercilon as it only contains the progesterone hormone.
+The mini pill is also known as the progestogen-only pill (POP).
+It differs from combined pills such as Mercilon as it only contains a progestogen hormone.
 This makes it suitable for women who are sensitive to oestrogen or who cannot take the combined pill for medical reasons.
-The mini pill has less side effects associated with it but it must be taken within either a 3 or 12 hour time period.
-For this reason, it has a realistic efficiency rate of 84% taking into account day to day factors.
+The mini pill has fewer associated side effects.

-Gedarel and Munalea are two brands of the pill which contain the same hormonal components.
-Ovranette, Ovysmen and Tri-minulet are other types of the pill which are good for managing heavy and painful periods.
-The brands most likely to be prescribed by a GP are Microgynon, Cilest and Marvelon.
+Gedarel contains exactly the same hormonal components as Mercillon and is available in the same 20mcg/150mcg strength, or a higher 30mcg/150mcg strength.
+Other commonly prescribed brands of the combined pill are Microgynon, Cilest and Marvelon.
 Other long term types of contraception are available such as the implant, injection and coil.
 Visit your GP or family planning clinic to discuss your options for these methods.

 You can use Mercilon to delay your period by running two packs of pills together.
-Usually you'll take the pill everyday for three weeks before having a seven day break.
-This is when you have your period.
-If you skip the pill free week then you won't have a period until the following month.
+Usually, you'll take the pill every day for three weeks before having a seven-day break.
+This is when you will have a bleed.
+If you skip the pill-free week and start the next pack straight away, you won't have a period until the end of the second pack.

-Vomiting less than four hours after taking Mercilon may mean that your body has not been able to absorb the hormones contained in the pill.
+Vomiting within three to four hours of taking Mercilon may mean that your body has not been able to absorb the hormones contained in the pill.
 In this case, take another pill as soon as the vomiting stops and keep taking the rest of your pack as scheduled.
 Your cycle will be a day shorter than usual.
 If you continue to vomit then you should use condoms until you have felt better for seven days to ensure you are protected against pregnancy.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers